ATTENTION!

 If you limit yourself to places with docks to offload bikes you are also missing out on some of the best places worth exploring.
 Learning to haul bikes in the dinghy opens up a world of onshore expeditions.

-Furthermore, if you are planning to use a dock to unload bikes, and the dock is for whatever reason, ie. crowded or out of service, there go all your well thought through plans, out the window and in the drink.
+Furthermore, if you are planning to use a dock to unload bikes, and the dock is for whatever reason, ie. crowded or out of service, there go all your well thought out plans.
+However, we have only used the dinghy to haul bikes a few times, it turns out that most places with rideable trails and roads also have a dependable dock.
+I still think it is best to be prepared.

 Prior to heading out you should experiment with ways to load bikes into the dinghy.
 You do not want to learn the hard way what not to do.
 Poking a hole in the favorite and likely the only inflatable would be the hard way.
 I think type four seat cushions will protect an inflatable, but I have never tried it since my dinghy is fiberglass.